roseengineering/ExtIO_RTLTCP/README.md

 will cause that configuration option not to be set when the connection with the rtl\_tcp server is started.

+For the direct sampling GUI option, a 0 means disable direct sampling, a one means use the I channel input, and a two means use the Q channel.

 ## Issues

 A sampling rate of 300000 seems to be too small for HDSDR,